alantech/iasql/CONTRIBUTING.md

 5. When the changes have been applied, we sync from the cloud into the database to keep it up-to-date.
 6. No matter what happened during the commit execution, we insert a new end commit record in the `iasql_audit_log` table.

+If the commit operation fails we execute a rollback before closing the transaction.
+The rollback will recreate all changes in the audit log as "inverse queries" and `apply` them.
+The inverse queries will handle any `INSERT` statement as a `DELETE` statement and `DELETE`s as `INSERT`s.

-### `iasql_rollback`
+### `iasql_restore`

 This can only happen if a transaction has been opened first.
+It help us synchronize again the state of the cloud in our database discarding changes done to the DB since `iasql_begin` and that have not been committed.
 This function executes the following steps:

 1. Insert a new "start commit" record in `iasql_audit_log`.
 2. Make a cloud synchronization into the database to restore possible changes done by the user that have not been applied.